punithb1994/Manipal_Android_App_Utsav_2016/README.md

 - To make an easy and instant notification of status, messages and changes in time and venue

+- Project handled by Department of Computer Application - Manipal Institute of Technology

 Developed by 3 members